bmillare/dj.web/docs/datastar-guidance.md

 architectural claims are hypotheses to measure against the application being built.

+## Over-arching rule
+### Code Must Be Defended by Hard Metrics, Not "Best Practices"
+Because Datastar challenges standard web development conventions, "industry standard" arguments don't hold weight.
+* **The Insight:** `sudodevnull` emphasizes a strict, data-driven engineering culture: *"If you can't backup your ideas or defend your code with metrics you are gonna have a bad time."* The guideline here is that to build fast Datastar apps, you must measure actual performance (e.g., rendering speed, payload size) rather than relying on theoretical "best practices."

 ## Immediate-mode HTML & Streaming Compression

 The default approach in Datastar is highly unintuitive to developers used to traditional Single Page Applications (SPAs): **render the current view, send a large stable fragment (such as `<main>`) over a long-lived connection, and let the network and client figure out the rest.**